Florida Sheriffs Association: History

 In 1893, Duval County Sheriff Napoleon B. Broward, who later served as governor of Florida, helped organize the Florida Sheriffs’ Mutual Benefit.
 In 1910, the Florida Sheriffs' Mutual Benefit Association changed names to become the Florida Sheriffs Association.
-Since then, FSA’s development of law enforcement, educational and charitable activities within the state, and engagement with citizens has helped transform it into one of the largest state law enforcement agencies in the nation.
+Today, FSA represents 67 counties and their law enforcement agencies.
+Since then, FSA's development of law enforcement, educational and charitable activities within the state, and engagement with citizens has helped transform it into one of the largest state law enforcement agencies in the nation.

 FSA has founded and helped organize a multitude of programs, including the Florida Sheriffs Youth Ranches, Florida Law Enforcement Academy, Florida Sheriffs Task Force, Florida Corrections Accreditation Commission, Cold Case Advisory Commission, the Teen Driver Challenge, and several others.
-Through the implementation of these programs FSA aims to unify Florida sheriffs in purpose and voice for the protection of Florida’s citizens and visitors.
+Through the implementation of these programs FSA aims to unify Florida sheriffs in purpose and voice for the protection of Florida's citizens and visitors.

 Services

 FSA provides services such as training, special task forces and legislative and legal services to help improve Florida Sheriffs' Offices and the law-enforcement community.
 These include: